 We invite you to schedule eye exams for you and your family at our conveniently-located eye care centers in Longmont or Lafayette.
 Another great reason to visit us is to periodically receive glaucoma testing.
 Glaucoma is a group of potentially blinding eye disorders characterized by optic nerve deterioration.
-There are many forms of the disease, both acute and chronic, but if left untreated, glaucoma can lead to blindness.
+There are many forms of the disease, both acute and chronic, open and closed; but if left untreated, glaucoma can lead to blindness.
 Early diagnosis and management is the key to preventing this eye disease from causing blindness.

 Learn More About Glaucoma:

 The Eye Care Center of Northern Colorado uses the latest advances in diagnostic imaging, including high-resolution OCT and stereo fundus photography imaging.
 Our exam rooms are state-of-the-art and allow for consultations in comfort and privacy.
 You can view our exam rooms and in-house laser suite by visiting our virtual tour.
 We can perform glaucoma laser treatments like SLT and selective laser trabeculoplasty in a comfortable and convenient environment.
 For advanced cases requiring surgery, Dr. Rothstein and Dr. Sheth utilize both the Longs Peak Surgery Center and Longmont United Hospital in Longmont, and Foothills Surgery Center in Boulder when performing procedures like cataract surgery, MicroPulse cyclophotocoagulation, and MIGS including: Endocyclophotocoagulation (ECP), iStent, XEN stent, CyPass microbypass surgeries at the time of cataract extraction, as well as traditional glaucoma filtering procedures of trabeculectomy and tube shunt placement.